valerieniloinsigh31/FitForWork_v1/README.md

 The UI still felt flat after incorporating the above colours so I applied the stark and revitalising fuschia colour to make certain items pop and so that the UI would not appear too mundane.</p>

-The background image chosen inkeeping with the occupation based theme and the teal colors.
+<p>The background image chosen inkeeping with the occupation based theme and the teal colors.
 A man in a suit with a briefcase, climbing the stairs.
-Professional yet active.
+Professional yet active.</p>

 <b>Logo</b>
 <p>Having reviewed other students repositaries via the peer-code-reveiw section of Slack, I noted that